Skip to Content

 Location: Waterline Brewing (721 Surry Street)

-The majority of the festival happens outdoors, under a huge tent, in the lot in front of Waterline (where their festivals and farmers markets happen).
-There are tables and chair set up there, plus picnic tables near the permanent stage at the brewery.
+The majority of the festival happens outdoors in the lot in front of Waterline (where their festivals happen).
+There are tables and chair set up under a tent, plus picnic tables near the permanent stage at the brewery.

 A participant in the Wilmington, NC St. Patrick's Day parade.